Sambhaji Maharaj Biography- Thrilling History

 Who captured Sambhaji Maharaj?

-Firstly, Ganoji Shirke exposed information to the commander of Mughal army, Mukkarabkhan.
-Then, he sent Zulfikar Khan to Sangameshwar where he captured Sambhaji Raje with his friend Kavi Kalash on 1st February 1689.
+Firstly, Ganoji Shirke exposed information to the commander of the Mughal army, Mukkarabkhan.
+Then, he sent Zulfikar Khan to Sangameshwar, where he captured Sambhaji Raje with his friend Kavi Kalash on 1st February 1689.

 How did Sambhaji Maharaj died?